AI for game development and concept art

 Concept art with a neural network

 Concept art with a neural network is created from a short description: name the character, scene and style — and get a detailed key frame.
 It is handy for iterating on composition, palette and mood before an artist commits to a final.
-A single prompt can be expanded into a series of variants so you can choose a direction for the whole game.

 Location generation with AI

 Location generation with AI delivers epic landscapes, interiors and sci-fi cities for levels and splash screens.
 Describe the biome, time of day and atmosphere — and assemble a set of environments in one style for a mood board and a vertical slice.
-Location concepts help align the team's art direction before production.

 AI for games: prototype and promo

 AI for games helps not only with concepts but also with promo: key art, a store cover, banners and a cinematic teaser.
 Assemble a visual pack for the game's page and social feeds while there is no budget for contractors.
-A static concept can be turned into a short clip for a trailer and vertical platforms.

 Frequently asked questions